vswanlund/vswanlund.github.io/tag-mobile-sdks/android/start.md

 To use PowaTag SDK in a project, add it as a build dependency and import it.

-1. Add the following to Module-level /app/build.gradle before dependencies:
+1. Add the following to Module-level build.gradle before dependencies:

     <pre>repositories {
         maven { url "http://nexus.ht.powa.com/nexus/content/repositories/ptk-releases/" }